euctrl-pru/website/_studies/cco-cdo/cco-cdo-leaflet.md

   with a high degree of confidence.

-* The climb phase is considered to start at 3000 feet AGL since the Noise Abatement Departure procedures (NADP) defined by ICAO end at this altitude
+* The climb phase is considered to start at 3000 feet AGL since the Noise Abatement Departure Procedures (NADP) defined by ICAO end at this altitude
   {% cite icao:8168 --file aviation %}.

 * The descent phase is considered to end at 1800 feet AGL because the